Mineralogy Certification Course

 Formula: Fe2+TiO3

-Ilmenite is another representative of a black, opaque metallic mineral.
+Ilmenite is another black, opaque metallic mineral.
 In massive form, it can be mistaken for hematite, magnetite, and chromite.
-Ilmenite tends to have a black to reddish brown streak color, which helps us to differentiate it from hematite and chromite.
-Sometimes, ilmenite is weakly magnetic; however, this property is noticeably weaker than that of magnetite.
+Ilmenite tends to have a black to reddish brown streak color, which helps differentiate it from hematite and chromite.
+Occasionally, weakly magnetic ilmenite forms.
+This property is noticeably weaker than that of magnetite.

 Mineral property | Ilmenite characteristics |